wwuoti/blog/src/posts/blog/reaper-wayland.md

 GdkDrawingContext* context = gdk_window_begin_draw_frame(hwnd->m_oswindow, rrr);
 ```

+Now the oswindow updates are not disturbing the hover events anymore.

+But there's still more to this screen update issue.

+#### Lackluster playback

+When pressing play, the playhead updates maybe once, and then nothing.

+Maybe color the areas differently on both the oswindow update and the expose event updates?

 ### Mouse events not being sent correctly?

 Suddenly after making a clean build I'm greeted by the UI not rendering my mouse hover events at all.
 When hovering the mouse over Reaper's track control panel I get this: